If your malamute is looking a little fat or weighing more than they should, it’s important to step in and help them lose

 3. Increase exercise & daily activity

 Malamutes thrive off a decent daily exercise routine.
-Though not needing as much as a Siberian Husky, they still do need a considerable amount.
+Although not needing as much as a Siberian Husky, they still need a considerable amount.

 If your malamute doesn’t receive at least 1 hour of dedicated exercise per day, this is certainly an area to focus on.
 Additionally, increasing general activity and playtime will also help.

 An increased level of exercise will burn more calories and keep your malamute’s metabolism working for longer.
 And assuming he isn’t already eating way over his ideal calorie intake, then the extra activity should result in some weight loss.